akbartus/AFrame-GLTF-Exporter-upd/README.md

-# AFrame GLTF Exporter Component (updated version)
+# AFrame GLTF Exporter (updated version)
 <img alt="Screenshot" src="img/screenshot.jpg" width="500">

 ### **Description / Rationale**
-This is a small project demonstrating the porting of the Scratch quiz app to .html web page and .apk application (Android).
-Interactive quiz developed within the framework of Understanding Virtual Reality course.
-There are tests developed for five topics:
-- What is virtual reality? - 17 questions;
-- VR history and questions of reality - 20 questions;
-- Immersion, presence and mind realities - 17 questions;
-- Subject/object; perceptual models - 15 questions;
-- Perceptual modalities - 10 questions.

-There is unlimited number of tries.
-Every correct answer gives by 1 point.
-At the end of each section/topic, the score is shown.
-The repository also contains questions with answers in a spreadsheet form.
+This is a small project, which demonstrates the working, updated version AFrame GLTF Exporter Component, created by <a href="https://github.com/fernandojsg/aframe-gltf-exporter-component">Fernando Serrano</a>.

 ### **Instructions**
 To see the project at work just copy the repository and do the following: